-- a) Shall be a minimum of ten feet in width, and, easement encroachment shall be prohibited, with exception to drainage easements; [Ord.
-2010-022] - b) An eight foot tall solid concrete block or panel wall shall be installed along the affected property line, with a setback a minimum of two feet to allow for maintenance of the exterior side of the wall.
-Setback may be increased as needed to accommodate required footers; [Ord.
-2010-022] - c) The required wall shall be constructed of materials and with a design consistent with the principal building, and shall have the same architectural finish treatment and color on both sides of the wall.
+- b) An eight foot tall solid concrete block or panel wall shall be installed along the affected property line, with a setback a minimum of two feet to allow for maintenance of the exterior side of the wall.
+Setback may be increased as - The required wall shall be constructed of materials and with a design consistent with the principal building, and shall have the same architectural finish treatment and color on both sides of the wall.
 [Ord.
 2010-022] - d) Exterior landscape areas shall have groundcover that is low maintenance and does not impede necessary access for maintenance; [Ord.
-2010-022] - e) Canopy trees shall be planted along the internal side of the wall to be spaced a minimum of 20 feet on center; [Ord.
-2010-022] - f) A hedge shall be installed in accordance with the standards for medium shrubs, as specified in Table 7.F.7, Shrub Planting Requirements; and, [Ord.
-2010-022] - g) A drainage easement may be permitted within the buffer on the interior side of the wall to be used as a storm-water management system, subject to approval by Land Development.
+2010-022] - Canopy trees shall be planted along the internal side of the wall to be spaced a minimum of 20 feet on center; [Ord.
+2010-022] - A hedge shall be installed in accordance with the standards for medium shrubs, as specified in Table 7.F.7, Shrub Planting Requirements; and, [Ord.
+2010-022] - A drainage easement may be permitted within the buffer on the interior side of the wall to be used as a storm-water management system, subject to approval by Land Development.
 [Ord.
 2010-022]